 The benefits of interactive experiences in enhancing the customers’ buying experience and focusing in on the value and opportunities you create for customers on top of the WOW factor they generate is well known.
-You can read more about how they improve the buyer experience in this article.
+You can read more about how they improve the buyer experience or journey in this article.

 The development process itself will vary depending on the agency you choose to work with, however, as touchscreen specialists, what we can do is talk you through the main process steps, so you can have a better idea of what to expect.

 First things first though…

 There are a lot of factors to take into account when delving into the world of touchscreen experiences, interactive sales presentations and sales enablement tools – and you should begin the initial thought process before you even contact an agency.

 Firstly, and most important of all – what are your goals and objectives that you think an interactive experience will help with – what can one help you achieve?
 What does success look like to you, and do you definitely need a touchscreen or sales enablement tool to achieve that success?

 Sounds like a few simple questions but the answers will dictate how the whole experience is designed and built, from the messaging to the content to the type of experience you create for your customers.

 Next, consider how your goals line up with those of your customers.
 Your customers will have their own agenda and objectives and ultimately you want to meet their needs by giving them what they want and at the same time getting what you need from them.

 Underpinning this will be how you weave the value and opportunities you create for your customers into the messaging and how we build these around your customer so the messaging is customer-centric.